greenwyrt/plover2CAT/docs/reference/transcripteditor.md

 ### Steno management

 - `on_stroke`: big function that manages insertion/deletion of data and text based on plover hook
+- `log_to_tape`: create tape string, append to file, and send string to update tape GUI
 - `update_block_times`: updates block with edit time and audio time, create `BlockUserData` if needed and set `creationtime`
 - `split_paragraph`: creates new paragraph
 - `merge_paragraphs`: combines two adjacent paragraphs
 - `cut_steno`: cut/copies steno and stores (depending on arguments), returns steno for cut/copy storage if specified

 ### Audio management

 - `get_audio_time`: returns audio time of media with delay correction